 CUAM Hong Kong Dollar Bond Fund seeks to provide investors with a stable and consistent investment return over medium to long term by investing primarily in Hong Kong Dollar denominated debt securities instruments.
-The Sub-Fund will invest more than 70% of its assets in Hong Kong Dollar denominated debt securities and certificates of deposits, and not more than 30% of its assets in other currency denominated debt securities.
+The Sub-Fund will invest more than 70% of its Net Asset Value in Hong Kong Dollar denominated debt securities and certificates of deposits, and not more than 30% of its Net Asset Value in other currency denominated debt securities.